saravana815/scale_config_generator/README.md

-## scale config generator
+# scale config generator

-Python based scale config generator for generating scale configs using a template file for cisco and cisco like CLI devices.
+Python2 based scale config generator for generating scale configs using a template file for cisco and cisco like devices.

-The script currently supports
+This script currently supports
 * Incrementing Numbers
 * Incrementing IP address
 * Incrementing IPv6 address for whole two quads such as [0000:0000] to [FFFF:FFFF]